thinkshout/thinkshout/_case_studies/humane-society.md

 cs-intro:
   type: "Humane Society of the United States"
-  mission: "The Humane Society of the United States fights the big fights, working to ensure that all animals enjoy the promise of a more humane future."
+  mission: "The Humane Society of the United States fights the big fights, working to end all forms of animal cruelty and achieve the vision behind our name: A humane society."
   text: |

 cs-sections:
   - section-title:
     section-description: |
-      Since its founding in 1954, the Humane Society of the United States has fought the fights that only it could fight, taking on powerful forces and root causes that threaten the welfare of animals.The organization works directly to impact policies and systemic issues (not to be confused with adoption services provided by local humane societies).
+      Since its founding in 1954, the Humane Society of the United States has fought the fights that only it could fight, taking on powerful forces and root causes that threaten the welfare of animals.The organization works directly to impact policies and systemic animal welfare issues.
 Their most important goal is to prevent animals from getting into situations of distress in the first place.
 They drive transformational change for animals—bringing a wide set of tools to take on the biggest fights, confronting multibillion dollar industries and staying the course until they achieve reform.

   - section-image: "/assets/images/work/hsus/hsus_fighthomehero.jpg"
     section-image-alt: "HSUS home page"

   - section-title: The Power of Simplicity
     section-description: |
       The Humane Society of the United States does so much important work, across so many issues and in so many places, that the brand position had become overly complex.
-People were having trouble connecting with the organization, and the existing website suffered from an encyclopedic approach that wasn’t working for members, staff, or the general public.
+People were having trouble connecting with the organization, and the existing website suffered from an encyclopedic approach that wasn’t working for supporters, staff, or the general public.

-      HSUS had tens of thousands of articles, press releases, and content that was not only difficult to surface (at best), but also conflicting and dated at worst.
-A thorough analysis of how visitors were using the site helped to surface what needed to be simplified.
-Additionally, we interviewed and surveyed thousands of constituents, volunteers, and even lapsed supporters as to what content was important to them and learned a great deal about the HSUS’ perception amongst its supporters.
+      HSUS had tens of thousands of articles, press releases, and content that were buried at best, conflicting and outdated at worst.
+A thorough analysis of how visitors were using the site helped to identify what needed to be simplified.
+Additionally, we interviewed and surveyed thousands of constituents, volunteers, and even lapsed supporters to learn about their perception of the HSUS.
+This research provided insight as to what supporters wanted out of HSUS (in terms of content and actions) and how HSUS could serve those needs and motivations moving forward to forge meaningful constituent relationships.

-      Through our discovery and content audit of the site, we found that much of the existing traffic to humanesociety.com came from people who wanted tips, tricks, and resources for treating animals more humanely.
-That’s a great starting point, but we discovered that the content they were finding often served as a dead end — they found what they might have been looking for in the moment, but we missed the opportunity to hook them on the mission.
-And so one of our early insights was born: people start their journey with The Humane Society of the United States through a love of one animal, and by connecting them with the underlying issue, we invite them to participate in the bigger fight.
+      Through our discovery and content audit of the site, we found that much of the existing traffic to humanesociety.org came from people searching for tips, tricks, and resources for treating animals more humanely.
+That’s a great starting point, but we discovered that the content they were finding often served as a dead end — they found what they might have been looking for in the moment, but we missed the opportunity to engage them on the broader mission.
+And so one of our early insights was born: people start their journey with The Humane Society of the United States through the a love of one animal, and by connecting them with the underlying issue, we invite them to participate in a larger story.

   - section-image: "/assets/images/work/hsus/hsus_trophyhunting.jpg"
     section-image-alt: "Ban Trophy Hunting"

   - section-title:
     section-description: |
-      Through this process, our goal was to work towards reducing the site’s footprint and we worked with the HSUS team to put an effective content governance plan in place to help avoid similar content problems in the future.
+      As we worked with the HSUS team to improve the quality of content across the site, we also developed a site governance plan that will ensure the strength, cadence, and relevancy of content into the future.

   - section-title: Invitation to Act
     section-description: |
       The decision to place organizational emphasis on big fights opened the door for making every piece of content actionable.
-And giving supporters something tangible to feel good about would be key to keeping them engaged in the mission.
+Giving supporters something tangible to feel good about would be key to keeping them engaged in the mission.
 Going into the redesign, we heard from constituents that The HSUS did incredible work, but that often the work was done in isolation.
 They wanted an invitation to be part of the success story and take action alongside the organization.

   - section-image: "/assets/images/work/hsus/hsus_addyourvoice.jpg"
     section-image-alt: "Add your voice"